I have arthritis and PMR but I don't like to take pills for pain. I use this turmeric ginger tonic, instead.

 Ginger to Treat Arthritis?

 Ginger has been used for thousands of years in Asian, Indian, and Arabic traditions.
 Its use as an anti-inflammatory is more studied, widespread, and agreed on.
-This article from the University of Maryland has a long list of supporting research.
+This article from Healthline contains many references to supporting research.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Question: How long using ginger & turmeric tonic does it take to get relief from joint pain?

 Answer: I noticed a difference after I'd been drinking it daily for about a week.
 I am not entirely consistent about drinking it—I make a new batch every month or so, and I'm not consistent about the "dose" or regularity—but I notice that I feel less achy when I remember to drink it.

 Question: Could you explain steps 4 and 5 please, I'm confused.
 Do I boil half off the required water amount first then the second half?
 Sorry, I really want to try this but don't want to make a mistake.

 Answer: I usually have about 2 cups of grated roots, to which I add two kettles full (about 14 cups) of water.
 Of course, you could simply boil 14 cups and add it all in at once if you want, too.
 But the ratio of water to root should be 7:1.